dawgdevv/Repo-Rover/Readme.md

 backend_url = "http://localhost:8000"
 ```

 The UI lets you submit repository URLs, tweak include/exclude patterns, and inspect the generated artifacts.
+The first run may take a couple of minutes while the embedding model downloads; increase `BACKEND_TIMEOUT` if you anticipate long analyses.

 ## 🧪 Tests